Standard Ordination Exams

 The "Handbook on Standard Ordination Examinations in the Presbyterian Church (U.S.A.)" is designed to serve as a resource for inquirers/candidates, presbytery committees, and ministers of other denominations who may be taking the PC(USA)’s ordination exams.

-The Handbook contains basic information about ordination exams — the purpose of the five examinations, how to register for exams, dates of administration, testing sites, fees, etc. It also offers helpful materials for those preparing to take the four senior ordination examinations, such as instructions for the exams, tips on preparing for and writing exams, resources to be used, sample copies of evaluation sheets, an outline of the evaluation process, and the process for appealing the final evaluation of an exam.
+The Handbook contains basic information about the ordination exams — the purpose of the five examinations, how to register for exams, dates of administration, testing sites, fees, etc. It also offers helpful materials for those preparing to take the four senior ordination examinations, such as instructions for the exams, tips on preparing for and writing exams, resources to be used, an outline of the evaluation process, and the process for appealing the final evaluation of an exam.

 To be sure you have the latest release, look for “2013/2014 Release 1.6” on the second page of the downloadable PDF file, or the date "July 2013" on the front cover.